 Although replacing the damaged chainsaw pull cord is not as difficult as cracking a hard nut, it still needs proper attention to get the task done perfectly.
 Every step needs to be followed appropriately to avoid any problems with the chainsaw in the future.

-Here are some simple and quick steps for replacing damaged chainsaw pull cord on the chainsaw:
+Here are some simple and quick steps for replacing the damaged chainsaw pull cord on the chainsaw:

 Steps to Follow to Replace the Pull Cord